sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/deployment_overview.md

 ## Reference Repository

 For Docker Compose and Kubernetes deployments, Sourcegraph provides reference repositories with branches corresponding to the version of Sourcegraph you wish to deploy.
-Depending on your deployment method, the reference repository contains everything you need to spin up and configure your instance.
+Depending on your deployment type, the reference repository contains everything you need to spin up and configure your instance.
 This will also assist in your upgrade process going forward.
-For more information, follow the install and configuration docs for your deployment method (linked below).
+For more information, follow the install and configuration docs for your deployment type (linked below).

 - Docker Compose
 - Kubernets